An active learning method for solving competitive multi-agent decision-making and control problems: Learning problem

-The decision-making scenario just described clearly mirrors the problem considered in this paper.
 In this way, a \gls{GNE} coincides with a stationary action profile as in Definition~\ref{def:stat_action}, and an external entity aims at reconstructing the \gls{BR} mappings of the agents to predict a possible outcome of the observed \gls{GNEP}, i.e., a \gls{GNE}.
-Note that, also in this case, the assumptions made in Standing Assumption~\ref{standing:standard} are not sufficient to guarantee the existence of a Nash equilibrium profile.
+Also in this case, we note that Standing Assumption~\ref{standing:standard} is not sufficient to guarantee the existence of a \gls{GNE} profile.